 In the next few minutes, I’m going to unveil a list of the best tires for your Honda Accord.
 In this analysis of the best tires, I will examine the major features, pros and cons, real-life performance, and user feedback for each tire.

-After reading this review, you will be able to make the best choice for your Honda Accord.
+After reading this review, you can make the best choice for your Honda Accord.
 Even as a non-expert, you’ll be able to decide on the best new tires to buy.

 How Do We Select the Best Tires?